HWO-Yield-Visualizations/yieldplotlib/docs/user/dev.md

 The `(scope)` is optional, but should be used when the commit message is unclear without it.

+All commits must be "atomic" and thus able to be described by a singular `type` and `scope` with few (rare) exceptions.

 ##### Breaking changes
 If you're making a change that is incompatible with the current version (e.g. removing a feature, changing a function call, etc), you should also include an